-• Successful completion of the Bachelor of Science degree's General Education requirements with a grade point average (GPA) of at least "B" (3.00 on a 4.00 scale) and a grade of at least "B-" (2.7 on a 4.00 scale) in each of the following courses: College Chemistry II (organic chemistry and biochemistry), Anatomy & Physiology I and II, and General Psychology.
+- Successful completion of the Bachelor of Science degree's General Education requirements with a grade point average (GPA) of at least "B" (3.00 on a 4.00 scale) and a grade of at least "B-" (2.7 on a 4.00 scale) in each of the following courses: College Chemistry II (organic chemistry and biochemistry), Anatomy & Physiology I and II, and General Psychology. - Meet test score expectations as determined by nursing faculty on entrance competency exams for oral and written communication, reading, computation, and science.

-- Meet test score expectations as determined by nursing faculty on entrance competency exams for oral and written communication, reading, and computation. - Assessment of applicant's potential for success as a registered professional nurse by faculty and other credentialed professionals using data from interviews; a written self-analysis and essay answering specific questions; two reference letters speaking to the applicant's character, leadership activities, and service commitment; Test of Essential Academic Skills; and official transcripts documenting the applicant's previous academic work. - (Transfer students) Complete the same requirements for admission to the Nursing Program as other students of Northwest University.
+- Assessment of applicant's potential for success as a registered professional nurse by faculty and other credentialed professionals using data from interviews; a written self-analysis and essay answering specific questions; two reference letters speaking to the applicant's character, leadership activities, and service commitment; Test of Essential Academic Skills; official transcripts documenting the applicant's previous academic work; and an application fee.
+(See the Tuition & Fees page for additional fees associated with the School of Nursing. - Transfer students.
+Complete the same requirements for admission to the Nursing Program as other students of Northwest University.
 [Acceptance to the University is the first step but does not guarantee admission into the nursing curriculum.
 Questions regarding transfer status, acceptance of previous nursing courses completed outside of the Northwest University Nursing Program, and admission to the Program are managed by the Dean of the School of Nursing (hereafter, "the Dean") or designated faculty].